OISF/suricata/doc/userguide/install.rst

 Fedora
 ^^^^^^

-The following is an example of install Suricata 6.0 on Fedora.
+The following is an example of installing Suricata 6.0 on Fedora.
 If you wish to install 5.0 or 4.1 instead, change the version in *@oisf/suricata-6.0*.

 ::